gouttegd/grainyhead/docs/old-issues.rst

 .. code-block:: console

-   grh close --older-than 3y --limit 30 \
+   $ grainyhead close --older-than 3y --limit 30 \
      --comment "This issue has been closed automatically."